txt/se25fall/docs/syllabus.md

 - Lectures are twice a week.
 - Lectures will be recorded.
-- Attendance is not mandatory, but if you do not attend, you cannot do the quizes.
+- Attendance is not mandatory, but if you do not attend, you cannot do the quizzes.

 If, any activity, you must be absence for a reason sanction by the university, contact the lecturer before time and other arrangements will be made.